This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 4. Get up early

-This is one of my favorite travel tips for making the most out of your travel experience.
+This is one of my biggest travel tips for making the most out of your travel experience.

 Waking up early allows you to watch the destination wake up, which is a wonderfully rich cultural experience.
 It’s a divine experience wherever you are.